 You have to wire the satellites to the subwoofer to get them to work.
 However, they don't need to connect to the bar or a power outlet.

-The Vizio V Series 5.1 Soundbar doesn't have a display, though it does have a series of vertical lights on the left side that flash depending on the settings you adjust.
+This soundbar doesn't have a display, though it does have a series of vertical lights on the left side that flash depending on the settings you adjust.
 Also, when you select one of the EQ presets, there's some audio feedback.

 On top of the bar, there are physical controls that let you power the bar on/off, change the input, activate Bluetooth pairing mode, and adjust the volume.